 - Restart your Android.

 Upon restarting your device, use the method described above to confirm that the IMEI number has been restored.
 When the device works fine again, try to avoid doing anything to corrupt the number.
-One way to ensure that your Android is in excellent condition is to install and use apps such as Outbyte Android Care, which takes care of your device by getting rid of junk files and boosting RAM.
+One way to ensure that your Android is in excellent condition is to install and use apps such as Android cleaner tool, which takes care of your device by getting rid of junk files and boosting RAM.
 But if it does happen that the IMEI gets corrupted again, at least you now know the correct steps to restore the IMEI number on Android.